dedotdev/dedot/examples/dapp/README.md

 # Example Dapp

 This example demonstrates how to:
-- Connect to Paseo testnet using DedotClient
+- Connect to Paseo testnet using V2Client
 - Detect and connect to any Polkadot wallet extension via `window.injectedWeb3`
 - Submit a `system.remark` transaction using wallet signer
 - Track transaction status (Validated → Broadcasting → BestChainBlockIncluded → Finalized)